MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/enable-ADLS-environment.md

 # required metadata

 title: Enable Azure Data Lake Storage in a Dynamics 365 Commerce environment
-description: This topic explains how to enable and test Azure Data Lake Storage for a Dynamics 365 Commerce environment, which is a prerequisite for enabling product recommendations.
+description: This topic provides instructions on how to connect an Azure Data Lake Storage Gen 2 solution to a Dynamics 365 Commerce environment's Entity store.
+This is a required step before enabling product recommendations.
 author: bebeale
-ms.date: 04/13/2020
+ms.date: 08/31/2020
 ms.topic: article
 ms.prod:
 ms.technology: